Attack on Pearl Harbor: American casualties and damage

 Although the Japanese concentrated on battleships (the largest vessels present), they did not ignore other targets.
 The light cruiser Helena was torpedoed, and the concussion from the blast capsized the neighboring minelayer Oglala.
 Two destroyers in dry dock, Cassin and Downes, were destroyed when bombs penetrated their fuel bunkers.
 The leaking fuel caught fire; flooding the dry dock in an effort to fight fire made the burning oil rise, and both were burned out.
 Cassin slipped from her keel blocks and rolled against Downes.
 The light cruiser Raleigh was holed by a torpedo.
 The light cruiser Honolulu was damaged but remained in service.
 The repair vessel Vestal, moored alongside Arizona, was heavily damaged and beached.
 The seaplane tender Curtiss was also damaged.
 The destroyer Shaw was badly damaged when two bombs penetrated her forward magazine.

 Of the 402 American aircraft in Hawaii, 188 were destroyed and 159 damaged, 155 of them on the ground.
 Almost none were actually ready to take off to defend the base.
-Eight Army Air Forces pilots managed to get airborne during the attack, and six were credited with downing at least one Japanese aircraft during the attack: 1st Lieutenant Lewis M. Sanders, 2nd Lieutenant Philip M. Rasmussen, 2nd Lieutenant Kenneth M. Taylor, 2nd Lieutenant George S. Welch, 2nd Lieutenant Harry W. Brown, and 2nd Lieutenant Gordon H. Sterling Jr. Of 33 PBYs in Hawaii, 30 were destroyed and three on patrol at the time of the attack returned undamaged.
-Friendly fire brought down some U.S. planes on top of that, including four from an inbound flight from Enterprise.
+Eight Army Air Forces pilots managed to get airborne during the attack, and six were credited with downing at least one Japanese aircraft during the attack: 1st Lieutenant Lewis M. Sanders and 2nd Lieutenants Philip M. Rasmussen, Kenneth M. Taylor, George S. Welch, Harry W. Brown, and Gordon H. Sterling Jr. Of 33 Consolidated PBY Catalinas in Hawaii, 30 were destroyed, while three on patrol at the time of the attack returned undamaged.
+Friendly fire brought down some American planes on top of that, including four from an inbound flight from Enterprise.

 At the time of the attack, nine civilian aircraft were flying in the vicinity of Pearl Harbor.
 Of these, three were shot down.

 Japanese losses

 Fifty-five Japanese airmen and nine submariners were killed in the attack, and one, Kazuo Sakamaki, was captured.
-Of Japan's 414 available planes, 350 took part in the raid in which twenty-nine were lost; nine in the first wave (three fighters, one dive bomber, and five torpedo bombers) and twenty in the second wave (six fighters and fourteen dive bombers) with another 74 damaged by antiaircraft fire from the ground.
+Of Japan's 414 available planes, 350 took part in the raid.
+Twenty-nine were lost, nine in the first wave (three fighters, one dive bomber, and five torpedo bombers) and twenty in the second (six fighters and fourteen dive bombers), with another 74 damaged by anti-aircraft fire from the ground.